 At the same BMI, athletes have less body fat than people that are not athletes.

-The accuracy and indications of body fatness are higher in people that have greater levels of BMI and body fat.
-A relatively high body fat or a lean body mass can relate to higher BMIs.
+The accuracy and indications of body fatness are higher in people with greater BMI and body fat levels.
+Relatively high body fat or a lean body mass can relate to higher BMIs.

 What are the health consequences of obesity for adults?